All Snuggled up for the Winter

 Martin Herbert Bernard Solomon was born in Kensington, London, in October 1915.
 His father was a prominent British Zionist who, after the war until his death in 1948, advised the British authorities in respect of Jews in the British area of Germany.

 Solomon was educated at Rugby and Christ's College, Cambridge, and became a theatrical manager and producer in London, working on shows at venues including the Savoy and Kingsway Theatres.
 One show for which Solomon was producer was 1937's Flying Blind at the Arts Theatre, Westminster.
 The lead was James Mason, just as his ascent to Hollywood stardom was beginning, opposite the actress who would become his first wife, Pamela Kellino.
-He would also manage the rising stars John Mills and Leigh-on-Sea-born Michael Wilding.
+Solomon would also manage the rising stars John Mills and Leigh-on-Sea-born Michael Wilding.

 ADLS Dunkirk Return Postponed